127-0093

 72001524

-One of the few freestanding Greek Revival houses remaining in downtown Richmond, the Scott-Clarke House was distinguished by its rare two-tiered portico on the garden side.
+At the time of its listing in the registers, the Scott-Clarke House was one of only two freestanding Greek Revival houses remaining in downtown Richmond (along with the neighboring Barret House).
+The Scott-Clarke House was constructed in 1841 on a quarter-square that had once been part of the garden of “Moldavia,” a home built by David Meade Randolph in 1800.
+The house, located on Fifth Street, which became quite fashionable in the 1840’s, was distinguished by its rare two-tiered portico on the garden side.
 The house lost its landmark status in 1986 after the removal of the portico and most of the original interior in a remodeling by the Virginia Chamber of Commerce.
-The building contributes to the listed Fifth and Main Downtown Historic District.
+The Scott-Clarke House does contribute to the listed Fifth and Main Downtown Historic District.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.